Do Go On - 207 - The Golden State Killer

 came a new name, original Night Stalker.

-so then they changed this one to original night.
+so then they changed this one to original Night Stalker.

 The original, that's what happens with bands.

-All right, we're original Night Stalker when we tour America what about nocturnal
+All right, we're original Night Stalker when we tour America.

 Right.

-Because remember that the police aren't talking to each other.
+And so, because remember that, like, the police aren't talking to each other.

 So now all of a sudden there's just a new set of attacks happening.

-And this is a little spoiler, but only years and years and years later they figure out the same person.
+And only, and this is a little spoiler, but only years and years and years later,

-So he first struck in Santa Barbara in October of 1979 and now the attacks are taken
+So he first struck in Santa Barbara in October of 1979, and now the attacks had taken

-So it was the first of October and intruder broke in and tied up a couple in Galetta in
+So it was the first of October, an intruder broke in and tied up a couple in Goleta in Santa

-When the intruder left the room, the woman screamed, raising the alarm to their nearby
+When the intruder had left the room, the woman screamed, raising the alarm to their nearby

 neighbors and causing the intruder to flee.